eighttrigrams/cometoid/README.md

     $ cd assets
     $ npm t

-For running single tests during development of the editor, run
+For running single tests during development of the editor, run,

+a) if `mix phx.server` is running

-    $ ./start_testing.sh
+    $ ./add_testing.sh
     run-tests=> (require 'editor-test)
     run-tests=> (run-test editor-test/base-case) ;; Hot-code-reloading works.
 Just edit a file, save and re-run this expression. run-tests=> (run-tests 'editor-test)
     run-tests=> ;; Quit with Ctrl-C, then after "Worker shutdown." appears, press Enter

+b) otherwise

+    $ ./start_testing.sh

-Note that hot-code-reloading does not work for both `./start_testing.sh` and `mix phx.server` at the same time.
+Note that hot-code-reloading does not work for both `./start_testing.sh` and `mix phx.server` at the same time, which is why `add_testing.sh` should be used in case both should run.

 ## Deployment for Production